[EVENTS]

 A discussion between the author and Dr Ifor Duncan, Lecturer in Research Architecture at Goldsmiths, Writer, Sound and Video artist specialising in hydrofeminism, water studies and necro-hydrology.
 Following this, the author will read selected extracts from the Book of Water and also a preview from his forthcoming novel Our Distance Became Water, also published by ERIS, which forms the conceptual and textual basis of his interdisciplinary exhibition, together with artist Robert Cervera, A Constellation of Conduits was channelled between us, and our Distance Became Water, opening at Danielle Arnaud Gallery on the 24th of March, 2023.

-A gloriously dripping clutch of miniatures, like glimpses through keyholes into unknowable place-times where people pursue curious tasks and succumb to occult intensities.
+people pursue curious tasks and succumb to occult intensities.

 —Sally O’Reilly

-The wonder of water is alive in these pages, not in raging storms or deep sea expeditions, but in a quotidian magical realism, where gardens become floatation tanks and paragraphs are wet words to swallow.
+The wonder of water is alive in these pages, not in raging storms

-—Astrida Neimanis
+words to swallow. —Astrida Neimanis

-An opera to life told through the myriad of small gestures made by humans and many others.
-This writing captures the beauty of aimlessness that leads to the making of an enchanting world.
+An opera to life told through the myriad of small gestures made

 —Ursula Biemann